sbkapelner/patent_guidebook/index.md

 ***

 # DRAFTING
+## Application Drafting Steps
+1. Do not write claims first!
+Make Figures.
+2. Write the Detailed Description i.e. describe the Figures
+    - A monolith can be overwhelming.
+Create a separate file for each Figure and they copy and paste into the monolith.
+3. Draft the claims.
+    - Identify claim categories.
+    - Scan the specification from top to bottom for each category.
+4. Write the Summary as the claims written in prose.
+5. Write the Abstract as the broadest claim written in prose and cut down to 150 words.

 ## General Claim Drafting
+1. At least one vs. one or more
+    - "corresponding" can be used to refer back to the "one or more" with less words
+2. A first widget in claim 1, a second widget in claim 2 is easier to read than "one or more"
+3. If you use a nonce term ("element", "member", "processor", etc.), you need to put several examples of what that means in the specification.
+4. Be careful because "Functional claim language that is not limited to a specific structure covers all devices that are capable of performing the recited function.
+Therefore, if the prior art discloses a device that can inherently perform the claimed function, a rejection under 35 U.S.C.
+102 and/or 35 U.S.C.
+103 may be appropriate."
+MPEP 2114.

+## Types of Claim Sets
+1. US
+    - 20 claims
+2. PCT
+    - Copy the U.S. claim set
+    - Convert to multiple dependent form ("The widget of any of claims 1 - n-1" if the dependent claim n depends from claim 1 and is not the first dependent claim to appear in the claim set)
+3. EPO
+    - 15 claims
+    - Multiple dependent form OK and encouraged

 ## Continuation Claim Set
 1. Check if there are **already drafted claims in the provisional**.